woct0rdho/triton-windows/README.md

 ### 3. PyTorch

-Check your PyTorch version: Triton 3.1.0 works with torch >= 2.4.0 . torch 2.3.x and older versions are not supported.
+Check your PyTorch version: Triton 3.2 works with torch >= 2.6 .
+I recommend to upgrade to torch 2.6 because there are several improvements to `torch.compile`.

-Triton 3.2.0 works with torch >= 2.6.0 .
-Let's wait for a few days until xformers supports it.
+Triton 3.1 works with torch >= 2.4 . torch 2.3.x and older versions are not supported.

 Remember to install PyTorch with CUDA 12.

 ### 4. CUDA

 CUDA 12 is required.
 CUDA 11.x and older versions are not supported.
-The wheels here are built against CUDA 12.5, and they should work with other CUDA 12.x.
+The wheels here are built against CUDA 12.6, and they should work with other CUDA 12.x.

 Choose either of the following ways to install CUDA: